ASHTABULA COUNTY

 Andover (LS&MS Freight) - This station was moved onto a new foundation in 1911 due to the addition of a new track.

 Ashtabula (PRR) - This building sits near the old PRR roundhouse and served the PY&A line that ran south out of Ashtabula Harbor and on to Youngstown.
-Not sure if this station pre-dates or post-dates the main PRR depot which sat at Center Street (that station is now gone).
+This station likely post-dates the main PRR depot which sat at Center Street (that station is now gone).
 The building has been resided with aluminum, but its general shape has not changed.
 The PRR "Ashtabula" station sign was attached to the chimney when the station was in service.
+The building served as a yard office in later years.

 Conneaut (NYC) - On National Register of Historic Places.
 This replaced an earlier wood depot.